jeffbonnes/installr-updater/readme.md

 If you use [Installr](http://www.installrapp.com) to distribute the betas of your Titanium apps (and you should!) this is an easy way to ensure they upgrade to a new version once you upload it to installr.

-It will only run if the app is not in production.
+It will only run if the app has not been downloaded from the App Store.

 Usage: